DesModder/DesModder/src/tests/testing.md

 Do not import anything from files other than [`puppeteer-utils.ts`](./puppeteer-utils.ts), since the code runs in a node process, not inside the browser page.
 The exception is code inside functions like `driver.evaluate(() => Calc.setBlank())`.
 The callback gets stringified and ran inside the page.

+Tests should work regardless of the origin, e.g. it should work on https://delta.desmos.com/calculator as well as https://www.desmos.com/calculator.
+See "Running Integration Tests" for how to check that.

 Return `clean` if you've cleaned up the page (closed all the menus etc).
 This serves two purposes:

 1. Makes sure that the UI can be cleaned up